GoogleChrome/web.dev/src/site/content/en/blog/run-on-login/index.md

 Users want to automatically run a set of applications they always use.
-A typical example is high-engagement applications like email clients, chat apps, monitoring dashboards and real-time data display apps, to name just a few.
+A typical example is high-engagement applications like email clients, chat apps, monitoring dashboards, and real-time data display apps, to name just a few.

 Auto-starting these apps at login streamlines the user experience by avoiding having to find these apps to launch in menus.